Brappp/ACT-Logs-Rotator/README.md

 5. **View Status**:
     - Check the "Last Run" label to see when the log rotation was last run.
     - Check the "Logs Deleted" label to see how many logs were deleted in the last run.
-6. **Access GitHub**:
-    - Click the "GitHub Repository" link to open the plugin's GitHub page in your web browser.

 ## Code Structure
 ### `PluginSettings` Class